-The Twin Lights Historical Society is a non-profit organization formed by volunteers in Highlands, New Jersey, that helped save this National Landmark from ruin in 1955.
-Today, the Society is a proud partner with The New Jersey State Park Service, who owns and operates the site.
+The Twin Lights Historical Society is a 501(c)(3) non-profit organization formed by volunteers in Highlands, New Jersey, that helped save this National Landmark from ruin in 1955.
+Today, the Society is a Officially Recognized Friends Organization with The New Jersey State Park Service, who owns and operates the site.
 Our mission is to share the illustrious history found here at the Twin Lights.

 Our Society has much to be thankful for…